Rich Bobby

 Chief Executive Officer

-Prior to joining Little City, Rich spent several years in special education, child welfare and protective services, children’s residential services, in-home family services, and foster care and adoption services.
-He holds a bachelor’s degree in psychology from Northern Illinois University, a Masters of Social Work from the University of South Florida, and is a Licensed Clinical Social Worker (LCSW).
+Prior to joining Little City, Rich held leadership and clinical roles across special education, child welfare and protective services, children’s residential services, in-home family services, and foster care and adoption programs.
+He earned a bachelor’s degree in psychology from Northern Illinois University, a Master of Social Work from the University of South Florida, and is a Licensed Clinical Social Worker.

 Careers